 France

-France is the fifth largest economy worldwide, and the second largest economy in Europe.
+France is the seventh largest economy worldwide, and the second largest economy in Europe.
 The health outcomes in France are ranked among the best in the European Union, with spending on healthcare being around 11.5% of GDP, higher than the EU average.
-French organizations are more and more open to collaboration in research and development projects, however, these tend to be oriented towards Germany, UK, Italy and the United States.
+French organisations are more and more open to collaboration in research and development projects, however, these tend to be oriented towards Germany, UK, Italy and the United States.
 A strong network of health innovation clusters (les pôles de compétitivité en santé) are present in the different regions of France.
 Their main aims are to: stimulate innovation, support the development of SMEs, grow internationally, and to offer high level infrastructures.

 From the perspective of the Netherlands the following market trends are of interest: